Articles on: Data Tools, Tracking Sources & Attribution

 Can Nimbata track custom parameters from the URL?

 Step 1.
-Go to Tracking > Sources > Custom Sources and click on the “+ Add custom URL parameter” button.
+Go to Data Tools > Sources and go to the 'Custom' tab.
+Click on the '{ } custom url parameter' button.

 Step 2.
-Give a name to your custom URL parameter and then click on the checkmark button.
-Your custom url will appear above it.
+Name your custom URL parameter and then click on the check mark button.

 And that was it!
 From now on, whenever Nimbata tracks a call that contains the keyword in your URL, you will be able to see it here.